 Exclusive!
 Rajinikanth Starrer Darbar Might Exceed Expectations In The Hindi Belt

 Rajinikanth, the one and only 'Superstar' of Tamil cinema, will soon be seen in the eagerly awaited Darbar, featuring him in a new avatar.
 The film, likely to hit screens this Pongal, has already become the talk of the town for all the right reasons, and this indicates that things are heading in the right direction.
-Just like Rajininikanth's recent movies, Darbar too will be dubbed and released in Hindi.
+Just like Rajinikanth's recent movies, Darbar too will be dubbed and released in Hindi.
 While the much-hyped Kaala and Petta did not do well 'up North', the AR Murugadoss-helmed movie might exceed expectations.

 Speaking EXCLUSIVELY to FilmiBeat, trade analyst and film critic Joginder Tuteja said that Darbar has a big advantage due to its relatable title and added that that the AR Murugadoss factor too might boost its prospects big time.